IRTF-HRPC/create-ietf-draft-repo-action/README.md

       org-name:
         description: 'Name of Github Organization to use'
       private-repo:
-        description: 'Whether to create as a private repo (default false)'
+        description: 'Create as a private repo (default false)'
         default: false

 jobs: